e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 > I've been looking at a shop website one of my friends made.
 Among the quotes, it contains one very important flag.
 Can you exploit the shop and retrieve it for me?

-Alongside this, we're provided a docker image alongside a link to its corresponding website:
+Alongside this, we're provided a Docker image alongside a link to its corresponding website:

 ![metashop homepage](\assets\images\April2025MetaCTF\MetaShopHomepage.png)